Capsule Collection: Child Care and Development Block Grant (CCDBG)

 What is CCDBG?

 The Child Care and Development Block Grant (CCDBG) is a federal program that helps parents with low incomes afford child care while they work or attend school.
-It is the largest federal funding source for child care assistance, serving children under age 13.
-Most funding supports children 6 and younger, with the rest going toward out-of-school care for older children.
+It is the largest federal funding source for child care assistance, serving children under age 13, with the majority of the funding supporting children five and under.

 In a Nutshell